FantasticFiasco/serilog-sinks-udp/README.md

 }
 ```

+Configuration using [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) enables the possibility to specify a hostname instead of an IP address as the remote address.

 ### Typical use case

 Producing log events is only half the story.
 Unless you are consuming them in a matter that benefits you in development or production, there is really no need to produce them in the first place.